CsConnerr/PLDDY/README.md

 # PLDDY

 Plan to Study

 ## Description

 Plan out your daily tasks and let PLDDY generate times for you to study!

-Main Dart code located in Lib Folder!
+!Main Dart code located in Lib Folder!

 ## Links